Lanark–Frontenac–Kingston voters contemplate life after Randy Hillier | CBC News

 Buckland's husband was recently in the hospital, where he was diagnosed with COVID-19 — "a nasty thing," she said.

-While her husband was triple-vaccinated and did not have to go on a ventilator, Buckland said the experience underscored how COVID-19 remains "a very serious issue" and "so easily spreadable."
+While her husband had three vaccine doses and did not have to go on a ventilator, Buckland said the experience underscored how COVID-19 remains "a very serious issue" and "so easily spreadable."

 "We're all tired of it.
 But it's not going away any time soon," she said, while also noting that hospitals could use more doctors and nurses.